Projects

 Research and impact through European-wide and national voting advice applications (euandi)

-Research and impact through European-wide and national voting advice applications – euandi
+Research and impact through European-wide and national voting advice applications – EU&I

-Since 2009, the EUI has been implementing the Voting Advice Application ‘euandi’ for the European Parliament elections (2009, 2014, 2019) and, more recently, for national ones (Germany 2021; France and Italy, 2022; Estonia, 2023).
-This project not only provides the European electorate(s) with an impartial and unbiased tool for finding the closest party, but also provide a reliable dataset of underpinning academic research on, broadly, party placement and dimensionality of political spaces.
+Since 2009, the EUI has been implementing the Voting Advice Application ‘EU&I’ for the European Parliament elections (2009, 2014, 2019, 2024) as well as national ones (Germany 2021; France and Italy, 2022; Estonia, 2023).
+This project not only provides European citizens with an impartial and unbiased tool for finding their closest party, but also provide a reliable dataset for academic research on party placement, issues and dimensionality of the European political space(s).

 Read More